anytizer/neattesting.py/README.md

 ## Usage Example 2: Individual Selection Mode

-You pickup a specific file to run.
-The scanner will look for all available **test_** methods.
+You can define a specific file to run.
+The scanner will look for all available **test_** methods in it.

 ```
 from neattesting_kafal import TestIndividual